Young people are hurt; take back 'Agnipath' to avoid repeat of farm laws: Pilot to govt

 "I would genuinely urge the government to avoid any further acrimony and confrontation, stop this policy and have a rethink," he said.

-Pointing out the problems in the scheme, Pilot said there is a total of four years tenure and specialized training is required beyond the six months so the effective service time would be extremely limited under the scheme.
+Listing the "problems" in the scheme, Pilot said the effective service time would be extremely limited under it.

 Pilot also argued that there are two active borders with Pakistan and China, and asked whether it would be wise to take a chance with the armed forces' preparedness and effectiveness at this crucial juncture.

-He said when it comes to policy formulation of the government, there is lack of consultation and discussion with a sort of ad hoc announcement and forcing of policy.
+He said when it comes to policy formulation of the government, there is a lack of consultation and discussion.

 "This imposing of your thoughts and policies on 1.3 billion people, I do not think is workable," Pilot said.

-The Centre on Saturday announced several incentives, including reserving 10 per cent vacancies in the defence ministry and paramilitary forces, for Agnipath retirees as violent protests raged on against the new military recruitment scheme in many states, and opposition parties stepped up pressure for its rollback.
+The Centre on Saturday announced several incentives, including reserving 10 per cent vacancies in the defence ministry and paramilitary forces, for Agnipath retirees as protests raged on against the new military recruitment scheme in many states, and opposition parties stepped up pressure for its withdrawal.

 In 100 bail orders: 'Videos' used for arrest in 44; 32 of these failed ...22 Feb 2021 7:11 PM GMT